acasaccia/mgd-cpp-watercalc/Readme.txt

-As a design choice I slightly changed input file format adding the number of rows and columns on top, so that I don't have to check for endlines while parsing and error detecting is way easier.
+As a design choice I slightly changed input file format adding the number of rows and columns on top, so that I don't have to check for endlines while parsing and error detecting is much easier.

 expected input file format:
 rows columns